quixio/quix-docs/docs/cli/cli-deploy-to-cloud.md

 You can now level up by deploying your pipeline to Quix Cloud.

+???
+"Why use Quix Cloud?"

+    This provides a bullet point list of why you should use Quix Cloud:

+    - Quix Cloud - Deploy, Collaborate and Observe your pipelines in the Cloud
+    - Pipelines - Observe and manage the status of your pipeline
+        - Pipeline view
+        - Data metrics in real-time between your deployments
+        - Add/Edit/Delete deployments to your pipeline
+        - Start/stop deployments
+    - CI/CD - Manage multiple environments in the same project using Git branches
+        - Git integrations to any Git provider
+        - Multiple environments tied to Git branches
+        - Pipelines as code using YAML files
+        - YAML variables per environment
+        - Secrets management
+        - CLI commands to synchronize your changes using GitHub actions
+    - Users - Collaborate on multiple Projects in your organization
+        - Invite users into your organization
+        - Assign visibility and permissions to your Projects and Environments
+    - Develop - Code editors with a hands off Build and Deploy system
+        - Online code editors to modify your applications and Yaml files
+        - Scale your pipeline just editing replicas, cpu and memory
+        - Synchronize the changes to your pipeline with a single operation
+        - Code samples templates
+        - Connectors to main relevant sources and sinks
+        - Dev Containers support (coming soon)
+    - Data Explorer - Query and explore the data and consumers of your topics
+        - Waveform and Table data explorer
+        - Messages visualizer
+        - Consumers lag and metrics
+    - Monitoring - Logs and Metrics in real-time to check the status of your pipeline running in the cloud
+        - Realtime logs
+        - Build logs
+        - Topic data metrics
+        - Deployment metrics CPU/Memory
+    - Dedicated /BYOC - Dedicated and private infrastructure with some add-ons like Historical logs and metrics, SLA, and more
+        - SLA
+        - Dedicated infrastructure to collaborate and run your pipelines
+        - Historical logs (Loki)
+        - Historical metrics (Prometheus)
+        - Grafana dashboards
+        - Private code samples library - ready-to-use application deployable samples specific to your organization

 ## Step 1: Sign up to Quix Cloud

 It's free to [sign up to Quix Cloud](https://portal.platform.quix.io/self-sign-up){target=_blank}.